A uniform model for Kirillov-Reshetikhin crystals II. Alcove model, path model, and P=X: Introduction

 In the second part of the paper, we construct an explicit affine crystal isomorphism between the quantum LS path model and the quantum alcove model in \cite{LL}.
 The latter is intimately related to $P_\lambda(x;q,0)$ by the Ram-Yip formula for Macdonald polynomials \cite{RY}.
 This leads us to our $P_\la=X_\la$ result.

 The context of this project has its origins in Ion's observation~\cite{Ion} that, when the affine simple root $\alpha_0$ is short (which includes the duals of untwisted affine root systems), $P_\lambda(x;q,0)$ is an affine Demazure character (see~\cite{Sa} for type $A$).
-On the other hand, Fourier and Littelmann~\cite{FL1} showed that, for simply-laced affine Lie algebras, these Demazure characters are graded characters of tensor products of KR modules, and hence of local Weyl modules for current algebras, by results in~\cite{NS05}.
-Combining~\cite{Ion} and~\cite{FL1}, one deduces the equality $P_\la=X_\la$ in the simply-laced cases.
+On the other hand, Fourier and Littelmann~\cite{FL1} showed that, for simply-laced untwisted affine Lie algebras, these Demazure characters are graded characters of tensor products of KR modules, and hence of local Weyl modules for current algebras, by using results in~\cite{NS05}.
+Combining~\cite{Ion} and~\cite{FL1}, one deduces the equality $P_\la=X_\la$ in the simply-laced untwisted cases.
 Our results go beyond this.
-Let us note that, in the non-simply-laced untwisted affine types, $P_\la$ is, in general, a positive sum of affine Demazure characters, as proved in \cite[Theorem A]{Na}; this means that the underlying tensor product of KR modules is larger than a corresponding Demazure module.
+Let us note that, in the non-simply-laced untwisted affine types, $X_\la$ is, in general, a positive (but not explicitly described) sum of affine Demazure characters, as proved in \cite[Theorem A]{Na}; this means that the underlying tensor product of KR modules is, in fact, larger than a corresponding Demazure module.
+Because of this, we cannot directly apply the known results and methods in the simply-laced untwisted cases to prove the equality $P_\la = X_\la$ for all untwisted cases; this is why we need the affine crystal isomorphism between the quantum LS path model and the quantum alcove model.
+Here we should mention that the ``folding'' procedure (according to an affine Dynkin diagram automorphism) does not work for the equality $P_{\lambda}=X_{\lambda}$ in the non-simply-laced untwisted affine types, since this procedure only gives us Macdonald polynomials associated to twisted affine root systems.